 When it comes to cost, a 90%+ furnace is typically $600 to $800 more expensive than its less efficient counterpart.
 (Obviously this ranges some based on who actually sells and installs your unit.)
 However, there have traditionally been a number of rebates available from local utility companies, tax rebates, or even manufacturer rebates on 90%+ efficiency units that can reduce (and in some cases, eliminate) the difference in price.

-Contact one of the specialists at Blue Best today to learn more about the type of furnace that is right for your home.
+Contact one of the specialists at Blue Best Heating & Air today to learn more about the type of furnace that is right for your home.
 As a resident of the Wasatch Front, we can also tell you about the rebates that are available to you.
-Contact us to schedule your furnace service North Salt Lake and the surrounding areas.